tiarebalbi/tiarebalbi-website/README.md

 ![CI / Tests](https://github.com/tiarebalbi/tiarebalbi-website/workflows/CI%20/%20Tests/badge.svg)
 [![CodeFactor](https://www.codefactor.io/repository/github/tiarebalbi/tiarebalbi-website/badge)](https://www.codefactor.io/repository/github/tiarebalbi/tiarebalbi-website)

-Proud Software Engineer based in Dublin, Ireland.
+I am a software engineer who can be described as a serious enthusiast of technology, fortunate to work with one of my biggest passions: software development.
+Finding different ways to solve different problems.

-Working with software development since 2006 had the chance to work with an extensive range of solutions for small and large companies, from design until getting the product to the final step of production.
+Based in Dublin, Ireland, I have been working with software development since 2006, working with an extensive range of small to large solutions, from designing the software until getting it out the door.
-Have you heard about the continues learning, I see myself as one of those, if you ask what I am doing in my free time,
-I will probably answer that I'm studying something new.
-Currently, focusing my time in research/study new technologies always thinking about the next disruption and how to get there.

 ## Getting Start